nipype/pydra/docs/input_spec.rst

    If `True` a path will be consider as a path inside the container (and not as a local path).

 `output_file_template` (`str`):
-   If provided, the field is treated also as an output field and it is added to the output spec.
+   If provided, the field is treated also as an output field and it is added to the output definition.
    The template can use other fields, e.g. `{file1}`.
    Used in order to create an output definition.

 `output_field_name` (`str`, used together with `output_file_template`)
-   If provided the field is added to the output spec with changed name.
+   If provided the field is added to the output definition with changed name.
    Used in order to create an output definition.

 `keep_extension` (`bool`, default: `True`):